epinio/docs/docs/howtos/customization/using_custom_service_values.md

 ### Map-valued map

 This example assumes that the field value is a map itself, with arbitrary keys, and values.
-A concrete example would be the various annotation fields provided by bitnami services that enable the user to set custom annotations on the various groups of pods of the service.
+An example would be the annotation fields provided by Bitnami services enabling the user to set custom annotations on the groups of pods of the service.

 <pre>
 <table>